matthewbaldwin/cetera/README.md

 - ES version: 5.2.2
 - Host: localhost (127.0.0.1)
 - Port: 9200 for HTTP requests and 9300 for Transport (java access)
-- Cluster name: catalog
+- Cluster name: es_dev

-Assuming ES was installed with Homebrew, set the cluster name to `catalog` in `/usr/local/opt/elasticsearch/config/elasticsearch.yml`.
+Assuming ES was installed with Homebrew, set the cluster name to `es_dev` in `/usr/local/opt/elasticsearch/config/elasticsearch.yml`.

 For non-homebrew installations, please find and edit this file.

-If your ES cluster name is something other than `catalog`, be sure you update the `es-cluster-name` setting in `local-cetera.conf` accordingly.
+If your ES cluster name is something other than `es_dev`, be sure you update the `es-cluster-name` setting in `local-cetera.conf` accordingly.

 Start Elasticsearch (if using Homebrew): `brew services start elasticsearch`